 If you have any questions please call Lori at PwC, email email@example.com or refer to the Frequently Asked Questions below.

 Next Steps for Members Requiring Tax Return Services

 Please click on the button below.
 This will open a pop-up with the links to download the applicable form.
-Once you’ve provided this information someone from Finance will reach out to you to discuss required signatures.
+Once you’ve provided this information someone from PwC will reach out to you to discuss required signatures.

 If PwC prepared my tax return in 2019, do I need to provide my details again?

 No. If you have provided an email address, you will automatically receive an email from PwC linking to a DocuSign form to give PwC consent to prepare your return.
 If we do not have your email address you will receive a letter from PwC.